Thriving Communities Technical Assistance Center

 Join NE TCTAC for their upcoming office hours, where their team will be available to provide guidance on technical assistance, grant applications, and other support services.
 This is a great opportunity to ask questions, gain insights, and connect with experts dedicated to helping your community thrive.

-Held once a week.
+Held once a month.

 Upcoming Webinars